LeDuyNe/employee-management/README.md

 # employee-management
 This project is a simple web application for managing employee information.
+It enables users to:

+View a list of employees.
+Add new employees.
+Edit existing employee details.
+Delete employee records.
+The application is built using PHP and stores employee data in a MySQL database.
+It provides a user-friendly interface for easy data management.